Our Journey Continues from Melbourne to Perth!!!!

 South Australia

-It’s to big to fit in…
+It’s too big to fit in…

 Before we reached Port Lincon we stayed in a free camp in a small town called Iron Knob.
 This town was the worst for kangaroo road kill.
 As a rule of driving in Australia, you should never drive at night.
-Due to the sheer amount of kangaroos that love to jump out in front of you.
-We spent the day in Port Lincoln before heading west towards Coffin Bay and away from the sharks!

-After our tour we headed to Greenly Beach rock pools.
+After our tour, we headed to Greenly Beach rock pools.
 After some perseverance against the tides and wind, we made it to the famous Rockpool.
 We had the entire beach to ourselves and spent hours running around, chilling and swimming.

-There is free camping on the beach edge here but due to the gale force winds, we decided it wouldn’t be very enjoyable.
+There is free camping on the beach edge here but due to the gale-force winds, we decided it wouldn’t be very enjoyable.
 However, before we left we spent an hour or two, doing what we love most, TAKING PHOTOS!
 Check out our photo shoot shots below 😏

 We headed back into town where we had found a small gravel track we could hide in, and camp for free.
-The next morning we packed up the van and continued our drive along the South Australian Coast line until we reached the town of Ceduna.
+The next morning we packed up the van and continued our drive along the South Australian Coastline until we reached the town of Ceduna.

 Read Our Greenly Beach Guide – Click here